Wolf Cattle CoEight-Month Cattle Ranching Apprenticeship on Colorado's Western Slope

 Pets: We’re not 100% against one pet, but we’ll need to visit about it.
 All animals must be fixed.

 All the fun stuff: No drugs on the ranch.
-We prefer that you don’t smoke, but if you do it’s not allowed in any homes, trucks, tractors, etc. or in any fire danger area.
+We prefer that you don’t smoke, but if you do, smoking is not allowed in any homes, trucks, tractors, etc. or in any fire danger area.

 NO Partying: No partying.
 Having a beer/glass of wine or two after work is just fine.